 Find Out More About Penal Code 654 in California

 Here at the Simmrin Law Group, we understand that California prohibits multiple punishments for the same act under PC 654.
 We can help you fight back.
-Contact a criminal defense lawyer in Los Angeles today for a free consultation at (310) 997-4688 or by filling out our online contact form.
+Contact a criminal defense lawyer in Los Angeles today for a free consultation by calling or filling out our online contact form.